Deewens/Company-Scraper/README.md

 > English version

-This tool can scraping company employees data from Linkedin and crunchbase API then store those data in a SQL Database.
+This tool was made for scraping company employees data from Linkedin and crunchbase API then store those data in a SQL Database.

 ## Project information

 ### Objective

-Project carried out with Excellium Services (security consultant) company for the tutored project of the 3rd semester of the University.
+Project carried out with Excellium Services (security consultant) company for the tutored project of the 3rd semester of my school.
 The goal was to create a tool which automatically and quickly retrieve informations about people and companies.

-* Developed for : IUT (DUT Informatique)
+* Developed with : University Institute of Technology (two-year university degree in IT)
-* Project : Projet Tutoré S3
 * Semester : 3
 * Number of people in project group : 4